Beng-brown/the-greenbank-pub/README.md

 This website is for the Greenbank Pub- I have set out to create an easily navigated website built with the purpose of advertising to new potential customers and offering more information on people wanting to visit and book into the establishment.

- This website is aimed at a large general audiance to offer easily obtained information on our opening times, food and drinks offerings etc. As well as giving the option to contact us in regards to bookings or other enquires.
-With the aim of making the requesting more informationa and booking process and quick and painless as possible.
+ This website is aimed at a large general audience to offer easily obtained information on our opening times, food and drinks offerings etc. As well as giving the option to contact us in regards to bookings or other enquires.
+With the aim of making the requesting more information and booking process and quick and painless as possible.

- The plan was to make the site as easily navigatable and understandable for people of all ages and walks of life.
+ The plan was to make the site as easily navigable and understandable for people of all ages and walks of life.
 The design of the site reflects this with keeping it simple yet visually attractive.

  ## User Stories

  ### Client Goals

-- To be imedietly obvious that this is a hospitality business- with the name and relevent pictures this is imedietly apparent.
+- To be immediately obvious that this is a hospitality business- with the name and relevant pictures this is immediately apparent.
 - To traffic more trade to the venue in the way of bookings.
 Offering a simple form to make a reservations/ask for more info.
 -To be responsive and able to view on all devices.
 - simple navigation and access to food/drink menus.